veedstudio/action-wait-for-check/README.md

 - `failure`
 - `neutral`
 - `timed_out`
+- `creation_timed_out`
 - `action_required`

 These correspond to the `conclusion` state of the Check you're waiting on.
-In addition, this action will emit a conclusion of `timed_out` if the Check specified didn't complete within `timeoutSeconds`.
+In addition, this action will emit a conclusion of `timed_out` if the Check specified didn't complete within `timeoutSeconds`. `creation_timed_out` is returned when the check wasn't created in the `creationTimeoutSeconds` time (Eg optional checks based on what folders were changed in a monorepo).